ROBINADC/BiGRU-CRF-with-Attention-for-NER/README.md

     <img src="./images/bigru_attn_crf.png" width="30%" alt="architecture" />
 </div>

-where the attention is the same block to the self-attention layer in Transformer.
+The implementation of the self-attention layer is similar to the one in the Transformer.

-4 different ways of computing the attentions are considered:
+Four different ways of computing the attentions are compared:

 - Dot-product
 - Scaled Dot-product
 - Cosine
 - General

-For feature embeddings, 4 different combinations are tested, which are compared to each other and to fixed / trainable random initialized embeddings.
+For feature embeddings, four different combinations are tested, which are compared to each other and to the fixed / trainable random initialized embeddings.

 - Word
 - Word + Character